CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 1.  **Clear** schema under section **_Schema_**.

-     Note : If you miss to clear the schema then you may see the extra columns while querying the tables.
+     Note : If clear schema is not selected then there will be extra columns in the table like Column1, Column2 etc.

     ![setProperties](./assets/07-adworks_raw_clear.jpg "set properties")